redsach/redsach.github.io/_pages/research.md

 {% include base_path %}

 I have worked on several research projects, ranging from improving earthquake damage assessment to identifying the habitability of Jupiter's moon Europa.
-My areas of expertise are space plasma physics, terrestrial ionospheric physics, and data science / AI.
+My areas of expertise are space plasma physics, terrestrial ionospheric physics, and data science/AI.
 Below is a summary of the research initiatives I have led.

 To find out more, check out my [CV](/cv) and [publications](/pubs).